jun-shimoji/windowweaver/README.md

 ## Usage
 * Move Windows: Press and hold the Shift key and move your mouse to drag the active window.
-* Resize Windows: Press and hold the Shift key and the Context Menu key (or Alt key) and move your mouse to resize the active window.
+* Resize Windows: Press and hold the Shift key and the Context Menu key and move your mouse to resize the active window.
-* Drag Function: Press and hold the Context Menu key (or Alt key) and move your mouse to simulate a left-click drag operation.
+* Drag Function: Press and hold the Context Menu key and move your mouse to simulate a left-click drag operation.

+Note: The Alt key functionality has been completely removed in this version.
+All actions are now controlled using the Shift and Context Menu keys.

 ## Virtual Environment (Optional)
 For users who prefer to keep their project dependencies isolated, it's recommended to create a virtual environment.
 This is not required but can be helpful for managing dependencies.

-1. Create a Virtual Environment
-Navigate to your project directory:
+Create a Virtual Environment Navigate to your project directory:

    ```bash
    cd WindowWeaver